rushikeshwaghmare07/Redux-Toolkit-and-RTK-Query/README.md

 ## Store -
 A store is a central place where the state of our application is stored and it can be created using the configureStore function, and it holds the entire state tree of our application.

+**Note -** A store is not a "class".
+It’s just an object with a few methods on it.
+To create it, pass your root reducing function to createStore.

+## Store Methods

+- getState()

+- dispatch(action)

+- subscribe(listener)

+- replaceReducer(nextReducer)